 Disk cache: Local SSD caching for data read from data storage for queries through SQL warehouses.
 The disk cache is designed to enhance query performance by storing data on disk, allowing for accelerated data reads.
 Data is automatically cached when files are fetched, utilizing a fast intermediate format.
 By storing copies of the files on the local storage attached to compute nodes, the disk cache ensures the data is located closer to the workers, resulting in improved query performance.
 See Optimize performance with caching on Databricks.

-In addition to its primary function, the disk cache automatically detects changes to the underlying data files, ensuring that the cache remains up to date.
-However, it is important to note that the disk cache shares the same lifecycle characteristics as the local result cache.
+In addition to its primary function, the disk cache automatically detects changes to the underlying data files.
+When it detects changes, the cache is invalidated.
+The disk cache shares the same lifecycle characteristics as the local result cache.
 This means that when the cluster is stopped or restarted, the cache is cleaned and needs to be repopulated.